jyarbro/Nrrdio.Ynab/README.md

 ---

-1: The Macross library is unfortunately encumbered by [the MIT license](https://github.com/Macross-Software/core/blob/develop/LICENSE.txt), but is necessary due to a bug in how the System.Text.Json library implements enum deserialization.
-Eventually it will be removed.
+1: The Macross library is unfortunately encumbered by [the MIT license](https://github.com/Macross-Software/core/blob/develop/LICENSE.txt), but is necessary due to a bug / missing feature in how the System.Text.Json.Serialization library [implements enum deserialization](https://github.com/dotnet/runtime/issues/31081#issuecomment-578459083).
+Eventually it will be removed when .NET 6 adds some form of `JsonStringEnumMemberConverter`.